PlotnikovaLV/rsschool-cv/cv.md

 * Location: Uzda, Belarus

 ## About Me
 I like to learn, improve and grow.
 Even at school, I chose a mathematical profile of study, and after graduating from university, I switched to programming.
 I am fascinated by mental work, I am fascinated by ideological work.
 My goal is to become the best front-end developer.
-My hobbies are hiking and running.
-I love my kids and driving a car)))
+My hobbies are kayaking, cycling and running.
+I love my two children and drive a car)))

 ## Experience
 * Software Engineer, june 2022 to the present...